Biomedical Engineering Undergraduate Programs

-Biomedical Engineering at Drexel is unique in its emphasis on experiential learning and undergraduate research, and is one of the most unique and comprehensive ABET-accredited programs in the country.
+Biomedical Engineering (BME) at Drexel is unique in its emphasis on experiential learning and undergraduate research, and is one of the most comprehensive ABET-accredited BME programs in the country.
 Our cooperative education (co-op) program offers a healthy mix of classroom and real world experience.
-Coursework alternates with real-world employment in industry, healthcare institutions, and medical laboratories, including co-op opportunities and working along-side our distinguished faculty in Drexel's world-class laboratories on tissue engineering, bionanotechnology, biosensors and bioimaging, bioinformatics and computational bioengineering, cardiovascular engineering, neuroengineering, and drug delivery.
+Coursework alternates with real-world employment in industry, healthcare institutions, and medical laboratories, including co-op opportunities and working along-side our distinguished faculty in Drexel's world-class laboratories on biomaterials and tissue engineering, biomechanics, biosensors and bioimaging, bioinformatics and computational bioengineering, cardiovascular engineering, neuroengineering, and drug delivery.